Belmar Oceanfront ApartmentsABOUT BONAIRE

 Bonaire’s population is a rich mixture of several cultures and dates back to around 1000 AD, the era of the Arawak Indians, when the Caiquetios sailed across from what is now Venezuela.
 Traces of their culture can still be found on various archaeological sites.
 Slaves were brought from Africa in the early 1600s.
 Historical landmarks from this dark period in history are still visible on the island.
 Most eye-catching and impressive are, of course, the slave huts on the southern tip of the island.
 Although defined by diversity, Bonaire’s rich culture is heavily influenced by African elements.
 Songs and dances of the slaves, created to deal with their inhumane treatment, are kept alive by the people of Bonaire.
 African styles have been creatively mixed with the cultural influences of the island’s occupants, such as the Spaniards and the Dutch.
 Friendly and warm are the best ways to describe the people behind the bright smiles for which Bonaireans are so famous.

 While Dutch and Papiamentu are the official languages, English is widely spoken by most people on the island.
 Renting a car is highly recommended as there is no formal public transportation system on the island.
 Taxis are available at the airport or can be arranged by your hotel.

-For many years, Bonaire’s government has played a leading role in preserving and protecting the nature on the island, both below and above the water.
-Most significant and well known, of course, is the Bonaire National Marine Park, initiated over 30 years ago at a time when marine parks were unknown.
+For many years, Bonaire’s government has played a leading role in preserving and protecting nature on the island, both below and above the water.
+Most significant and well-known, of course, is the Bonaire National Marine Park, initiated over 30 years ago at a time when marine parks were unknown.